Top Toxic Tort Lawyer Philadelphia

 • Tobacco - lung cancer, respiratory illness

 While proving that toxins have resulted in an illness may be difficult, the burden of proof in toxic tort lawsuits is much less than in a criminal case.
-Finding the right toxic exposure attorney to represent you legally in a toxic tort claim is still important, though.
+Finding the right toxic exposure attorney to represent you legally in a toxic tort claim is still essential, though.

 Contractor — If a contractor is negligent while performing work in a homeowner’s home, and someone is injured due to exposure to toxins, the contractor may have a claim brought against them.